xdenser/node-firebird-libfbclient/README.md

 Synchronously commits current transaction.

-Note:
+Notes:
 There is only one transaction associated with connection.
-Transacation is automatically started before any query.
+Transacation is automatically started before any query if connection does not have active transaction (check `inTransaction` property).
 Use of mutliple transactions with same connection may be added in future.
 You also should note that DDL statements (altering database structure) are commited automatically.

 * * *